 - In some instances, adding an office space can increase the size of your home.
 It could be counted as an additional bedroom, thus, directly impacting the value of your property.

 An often-overlooked advantage of having a home office is that, ultimately, it helps us deal with work equipment and documents cluttering the rest of our houses.
 We can incorporate desks, shelving, and cabinetry into our custom workspaces to store the items we use regularly.
-Of course, it’s also possible to get unused stuff out of the way by transferring it elsewhere, for example, into a storage unit.

 How to Create an Office Space That Adds Value to Your Home?